itsakmak/envrio_databases/README.md

     <tr>
        <td>access</td>
        <td>json</td>
-       <td>A json object that contains an array with the user_ids that have an active subscription for the station e.g. {"users": [1,2,3]}</td>
+       <td>A JSON object that contains an array with the user_ids that have an active subscription for the station e.g. {"users": [1,2,3]}</td>
     </tr>
     <tr>
        <td>name</td>
        <td>json</td>
-       <td>A json object with the name that is give to the station is various languages e.g., {"el":"Αθήνα","en":"Athens"}.
+       <td>A JSON object with the name that is given to the station in various languages e.g., {"el": "Αθήνα", "en": "Athens"}.
-       Usually the name of the station corresponds to the location that it is installed</td>
+       Usually, the name of the station corresponds to the location where it is installed</td>
     </tr>
     <tr>
        <td>icon_type</td>
        <td>varchar(10)</td>
        <td>The type of the station.
-It can be on of 'meteo', 'coastal' or 'hydro'</td>
+It can be one of 'meteo', 'coastal', or 'hydro'</td>
     </tr>
     <tr>
       <td rowspan="6">gateways</td>